 Be sure to bring your appetite on this road trip, because the first thing you’re going to want to do is stop by Vergone’s Fruit Stall.
 Open on Thursday to Sunday from 8am to 5pm, these guys have everything you need from fresh fruit and vegetables to delicious homemade sweets like carrot cake and chocolate brownies.
-Sort out lunch and dinner with some creamy pumpkin soup or Pinjarra Bakery pies and sausage rolls, and top it all off with a couple of jars of their award-winning $4 jams and relishes before you head off.
+Sort out lunch and dinner with some creamy pumpkin soup or some of Pinjarra Bakery's award-winning pies and sausage rolls, and top it all off with a couple of jars of their $4 jams and relishes before you head off.

 Stop Two: Check Out Dwellingup’s Pub And Cidery Scene